ThalesGroup/knowledge-flow/docs/CONTRIBUTING.md

 ## 🧪 Testing

 Testing is mandatory for any non-trivial change.
 Both unit and integration tests are run using `pytest`.
+Use the Makefile always to launch test suites.

 ### Recommended workflow: